 Differences Between Peripheral Artery Disease & Coronary Artery Disease

 Atherosclerosis in the arteries that supply blood to the heart causes coronary artery disease.
 Atherosclerosis in the “peripheral” arteries (outside or away from the heart) causes peripheral artery disease.
 Because these two conditions are both caused by atherosclerosis, many people with peripheral artery disease also have coronary artery disease.

 Peripheral artery disease and coronary artery disease share the same risk factors as well.
 Risk factors for peripheral artery disease include:

 - Family history of cardiovascular disease (heart attack, stroke) at an early age (40s for men; 50s for women)

 - High blood pressure

 - High cholesterol

-*Smoking and diabetes are the strongest risk factors for peripheral artery disease.
+Of the above, smoking and diabetes are the strongest risk factors for peripheral artery disease.